Southwest Airlines pilot cited in California mask assault

-SAN JOSE, Calif.
-(AP) — A Southwest Airlines pilot is under investigation for allegedly assaulting a flight attendant at a California bar during an argument over wearing masks, authorities said.
+SAN JOSE, Calif. — A Southwest Airlines pilot is under investigation for allegedly assaulting a flight attendant at a California bar during an argument over wearing masks, authorities said.

 The pilot was cited for assault and battery over the Oct.
 18 dispute at a hotel bar in San Jose, USA Today reported Tuesday.